kinectron/kinectron/memory-bank/progress.md

     - Added troubleshooting section for common development issues
     - Added code style and conventions section
     - Added pull request process section
+    - Updated all npm commands to use the monorepo workspace structure
+  - **Documentation Consolidation**:
+    - Removed redundant DEVELOPMENT.md file after consolidating content into CONTRIBUTE.md
+    - Established CONTRIBUTE.md as the single source of truth for development information
+    - Simplified README.md to focus on usage rather than development details
+    - Updated all references to point to the correct documentation files
   - **Additional Documentation**:
     - Created root-level CHANGELOG.md to track version changes
     - Updated ROADMAP.md with the 1.0.0 release plan
+    - Marked Phase 5 (Update Project Documentation) as completed in ROADMAP.md
 - **Current State**:
   - Documentation clearly separates user instructions (README.md) from developer instructions (CONTRIBUTE.md)
   - README.md focuses on how to use the built application and client API